tomyoung903/FusedChat/README.md

 ## Response generation models

+!!
+One has to generate the data first using the 3 scripts below before evaluation.
+Each mode has its own data format.

 **run_train_tod_single.py** Train the TOD (single mode) model.
 This model is trained on FusedChat data where the response is in the TOD mode.
 Setting only_generating_data to 'yes' will only generate the data (tokenized dataset and tensor cache).

 **run_train_chitchat_single.py** Train the chitchat (or ODD, single mode) model.
 This model is trained on FusedChat data where the response is in the ODD mode.
 Setting only_generating_data to 'yes' will only generate the data (tokenized dataset and tensor cache).